Onlaw/fanfare/README.md

 # Deprecation notice

-When Fanfare was developed, none of the other accordion libraries (that I could find) were ARIA compliant.
-That shouldn't be an issue any longer.
-I recommend giving https://github.com/springload/react-accessible-accordion a try instead.
+When Fanfare was developed, none of the other accordion libraries (that I could find) were fully ARIA compliant.
+That should no longer be an issue.
+I recommend giving https://github.com/springload/react-accessible-accordion a try.

 # Fanfare 🎺